brianjknight/brianjknight/README.md

 - 👀 I’m interested in the great outdoors; mountain biking, hiking, camping, snowboarding, and climbing.
 - 🌱 I’m currently learning backend development with Java, AWS, and IntelliJ.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+  - bknight84@gmail.com
+  - LinkedIn:

 ### Languages & Tools